minzart/sunrise-oath/glossary/epistemology.md

 ![](https://sunriseoath.files.wordpress.com/2023/01/cg-6.png?w=1024)

 Is that how it was always meant to be?
-So halting, soft, and burning?
-Was that the perfect first I could not keep, the one I see anew in every dream?
+So halting, soft, and [[burning]]?
+Was that the perfect first I could not keep, the one I see anew in [[every]] dream?
 I looked away.
 “We should stop.”

 “Should we?”
 She sounded sure, yet her legs quivered as I thought of _Bambi_, of fawn and doe, of Louise.
 I was aroused, and awake.